-Streamcomets are an extension of the streamrunner [11].
+Streamcomets are an extension of the streamrunner [5].
 The streamrunner addresses the problems of occlusion and scene complexity directly by giving the user control over the evolution of streamlines from seeding time until they terminate.
 A streamline may terminate when it reaches a boundary in the geometry, reaches a region of zero velocity, or reaches a maximum length set by the user.
 Streamcomets follow a very intuitive metaphor.
-They offer four interactive degrees of freedom as shown in Figure 8.
+They offer four interactive degrees of freedom as shown in Figure 6.
 Coupled with more interactive degrees of freedom, streamcomets offer the advantage of showing local flow direction and curvature for static images.
-There is strong evidence to support the notion that flow visualization objects that show the direction of the local vector field improve the user's ability to identify critical points and understand particle advection paths [10].

 Another useful feature is the option of animating the streamcomets.
 Conceptually, animating the streamcomets such that the comet head position is automatically incremented along the streamline path, acts as a visual search function.
 The viewer is able to use the animation to search for optimal comet head positions.
 This is very useful when the user is not sure where to position the head, searching for interesting features in the flow field, or optimizing the other interactive DoFs.
 We emphasize the importance of the user's ability to resize the streamcomets along arbitrary dimensions when zooming in and out of the data sets.
-Changes to the diameter of the comet heads apply to the entire collection of streamcomets, and are not applied on a per-comet basis.
-Applying size changes to individual comets would lead to misleading visualization results, e.g., the user may interpret different comet head sizes to be a reflection of scalar properties inherent in the flow field.

-Figure 7, left-to-right, shows the use of streamlines, oriented streamlines, streamlets and streamcomets all applied to the same data set.
+Figure 5, left-to-right, shows the use of streamlines, oriented streamlines, streamlets and streamcomets all applied to the same data set.
 The data set in this case is simulation data coming from blood flow through an aneurysm.
 Note that these techniques highlight flow characteristics such as areas of divergence and convergence.
-Furthermore, they are well suited for 3D flow visualization of which we will see more in Section 6.2.
+Furthermore, they are well suited for 3D flow visualization of which we will see more in Section 7.
+Also We use a stippling approach to animate streamlines such that the downstream direction of the flow is depicted.
+See Laramee and Hauser [7] for more details about the implementation.
+5